Photo: Cesar von Meissen

 Stolpersteine Bungertstraße 22 in Essen-Werden

-Bertha Herz and Jacob Herz lived in Essen-Werden before Jacob was deported.
-They too led a life that was severely affected by the increasing discrimination and persecution of the Jewish population in Germany.
-Two Stolpersteine at Bungertstraße 22 in 45239 Essen-Werden by the Baldeneysee commemorate their fate.
+Bertha Herz and Jacob Herz lived at Essen-Werden before Jacob's deportation.
+Their lives, too, were severely impacted by the increasing discrimination and persecution of the Jewish population in Germany.
+Two Stolpersteine (stumbling stones) are located at Bungertstraße 22 in [location missing].
+45239 Essen-Werden at Baldeneysee remember their fate.

 First deportation

-Jacob Herz was a Werdener through and through.
-He was born on November 20, 1893 in the abbey town of Werden and was one of the Jewish citizens who suffered under the increasing repression of the National Socialist regime.
-He was also arrested during the November pogroms of 1938 and taken into so-called "protective custody".
+Jacob Herz was a true Jew.
+He was born on November 20, 1893, in the abbey town of [unknown] and was one of the Jewish citizens who suffered under the increasing repression of the Nazi regime.
+He, too, was arrested during the November Pogroms of 1938 and taken into so-called "protective custody."
 "Protective custody" meant nothing other than that people were imprisoned without any legal basis.
-Jacob Herz was taken to the Dachau concentration camp, one of the first and most notorious camps under National Socialism.
-There he was subjected to the most severe conditions before he was finally released.
+Jacob Herz was taken to the Dachau concentration camp, one of the first and most notorious camps of the Nazi regime.
+There he was subjected to the harshest conditions before finally being released.

 But his persecution did not end with his release.
-On April 22, 1942, Jacob Herz was deported again - this time, like Sophie and Ruth Baum, to the Izbica transit ghetto.
-This ghetto in Poland served as a transit camp for Jewish deportees who were later transported on to extermination camps such as Sobibor or Belzec.
-There are no precise records of his fate, but it is likely that he died in one of the extermination camps.
+On April 22, 1942, Jacob Herz was deported again—this time, like Sophie and Ruth Baum, to the Izbica transit ghetto.
+This ghetto in Poland served as a transit camp for Jewish deportees who were later transported to extermination camps such as Sobibor or Belzec.
+There are no precise records of his subsequent fate, but it is likely that he perished in one of the extermination camps.

 |---|---|